nischithaengineer/BigMacIndex/README.md

 # BigMacIndex

 # Overview
-This repository contains Python code for analyzing the relationship between Big Mac prices and hourly wages using linear regression.
+This repository contains Python code for analyzing the relationship between Big Mac prices(Independent Variable) and hourly wages(Dependent Variable) using linear regression.
 The code is implemented in Google Colab and utilizes various libraries such as pandas, matplotlib, seaborn, and statsmodels.
 Where I have answer to a following question

 1. Is there a relationship between the price od a Big Mac and the net hourly wages of workers around the world?
 Of so , How strong is the Relationship ?